FuriousGeorge19/W205-Course-Content/03-Welcome-to-the-Queryside/sync-slides.md

 #

-## Assignment 2
+## Assignment 2 Breakout

-## What was your coolest query?

-- take a minute, be ready to present
+## Share queries

+- Questions?
+- Problems?
+- Queries that you wanted to do but you couldn't figure out how?

 ::: notes
 breakout